Aboriginal and Torres Strait Islander

 A RAP gives your organisation the best chance of achieving Aboriginal and Torres Strait Islander engagement objectives, and delivering broader outcomes including:

-- The opportunity to contribute to new projects, industries, services, products and ways of doing business.
+- the opportunity to contribute to new projects, industries, services, products and methods of doing business.

 Reconciliation Australia is an independent, national not-for-profit organisation promoting reconciliation by building relationships, respect and trust between the wider Australian community and Aboriginal and Torres Strait Islander peoples.